Haroun Tazieff: Career

 Tazieff participated in the first detailed exploration of the "Saint-Martin" La Verna cave system in the French Pyrenees.
 In 1952, while he was filming Marcel Loubens' ascent of the Pierre-Saint-Martin rock face, the cable of the hoist broke and Loubens fell over 80 meters.
 Loubens died 36 hours later but his body could only be recovered from the cave in 1954.

-He became famous in France after publishing a book entitled, "Le Gouffre de la Pierre Saint-Martin" in 1952.
+He became famous in France after publishing a book titled, "Le Gouffre de la Pierre Saint-Martin" in 1952.

 He directed the documentary movie Le volcan interdit (1966) about the Nyiragongo Mountain in the Democratic Republic of Congo, which he was the first to climb in 1948.

 The National Geographic film, The Violent Earth, was based on Tazieff's expeditions to the volcanoes Mount Etna on Sicily in 1971 and Mount Nyiragongo in 1972.
 In these expeditions he attempted, unsuccessfully, to descend into the active lava lake in order to collect samples — something he had managed to achieve on a previous expedition in 1959.

 He was a secretary of state in France in the 1980s, in charge of protection against major threats.

+In 2008 the mineral species Tazieffite was named in his honour.

 Tazieff died in 1998 and was buried in the Passy Cemetery in Paris.